preludeorg/community/docs/operator/advanced/api.md

 ---
 #### Send Operation(s) to an agent in Operator

-An operation will task a agents or ranges to run TTP(s).
+An operation will task agent(s) or range(s) to run a TTP.
 The simplest type of operation for an agent looks like this:
 ```
 [
     {